 Then you'll learn about IRQs, direct memory access and practical computer repair, including the basics of installing and repairing hard drives, modems, network cards, CPUs, power supplies, PDAs and printers.

 In addition you'll study Microsoft Office fundamentals, Help Desk Soft Skills, applied and wireless networking, an introduction to programming, the GNU Linux operating system or webserver administration, system analysis and design.
 Many courses are hands-on practice of the essential knowledge needed for the entry-level information technology professional.

 NPC offers three specific courses to help you prepare for and pass CompTIA exams:

 - The CIS 142 class is geared toward the CompTIA A+ exam and focuses on the uses of current software and operating system interfaces and features.

 - The CIS 145 course offers an overview of networking concepts, protocols, terminology to prepare students to pass the CompTIA Network + exam.

 - The CIS 146 class is geared toward the CompTIA S+ exam and focuses on network security, compliance and operational security, threats and vulnerabilities, access control, cryptography and identity management.

 Cap your studies with a three-credit internship to help you with the CompTIA recommended 500 hours of hands-on experience in the lab or field.
 You gain knowledge and experience working with IT professionals at the college or other participating businesses.

 The U.S. Department of Education requires all colleges to disclose a variety of information for any financial aid eligible program that "prepares students for gainful employment in a recognized occupation."
-Gainful employment disclosure information can be found for specific programs regarding tuition and fees and median loan debt, completion and job placement rates, and jobs related to the program on the web page for each program area.
+See the Letter from the U.S. Department of Education (PDF).